 Although we have a current waiting list, please do not worry if you are new to the area.
 We will endeavour to help you find a place within the ‘tinylittletinker’s group.

-Please note that we require four weeks notice in writing of leaving the group.
+Please note that we require half a terms notice in writing of leaving the group.

-The ratio of children to staff is 1 member of staff to every 4 two year olds and 1 member of staff to every 8 children ages three and above.
+The ratio of children to staff is 1 member of staff to every 3 children under 2, 1 member of staff to every 4 two year olds and 1 member of staff to every 8 children ages three and above.

 We always have at least one member of staff trained in first aid and a minimum of 50% qualified staff per day.

 On occasions, we have voluntary parents and students from local schools and colleges.
 No volunteer is left unattended with the children.

 There will always be a member of staff on the door when you arrive and leave to ensure the children leave with the right parent or guardian.
 If there is not a member of staff at the door it will be kept locked and you will have to ring the bell.